raffaelezullo/tracemore/README.md

 ## Android

-Tracemore can be also compiled for Android using Android NDK: in this wats all platforms are supported: ARM, ARM64, x86_64, MIPS, MIPS64.
+Tracemore can be also compiled for Android using Android NDK.
+All platforms are supported: ARM, ARM64, x86_64, MIPS, MIPS64.

 Android app is available on [Google Play](https://play.google.com/store/apps/details?id=be.ac.ulg.mobiletracebox) and is always updated with the last version of Tracemore as Core: it also embodies a user friendly GUI to easily select and customize the tests.

 ## Web page
-A subset of tests will be also available to users through a Javascript/webRTC web page [www.middleboxes.com/tracemore.me](www.middleboxes.com/tracemore.me)
+A subset of tests will be also available to users through a Javascript/webRTC web page [www.middleboxes.org/tracemore.me](www.middleboxes.org/tracemore.me)

 ## Usage
 ### Joining two MPTCP flows
-The 1st test shows a real multipath communication between our host and a MPTCP server.
-MPTCP connection is established on the first flow (MP_CAPABLE Syn, MP_CAPABLE Ack) on one TCP flow and MPTCP data is actually sent on this flow and Acked at TCP and MPTCP level (DSS, DSS Ack), then a new flow originated from a different source port joins the existing connection (MP_JOIN Syn -> MP_JOIN Syn Ack).
-The test is designed in this way for two reasons: i) without exchanging a well formed DSS packet MPTCP stack doesn\'t accept new flows so MP_JOIN couldn\'t be tested; ii) middleboxes can be transparent to TCP Options on Syn packet but then interfere with the same Option on the following packets.
+The 1st test shows a real multipath communication between host running tracemore and a MPTCP server.
+MPTCP connection is established on the first flow (MP_CAPABLE Syn -> MP_CAPABLE Syn Ack, MP_CAPABLE Ack) on one TCP flow and MPTCP data is actually sent on this flow and Acked at TCP and MPTCP level (DSS), then a new flow originated from a different source port joins the existing connection (MP_JOIN Syn -> MP_JOIN Syn Ack).
+The test is designed in this way for two reasons: i) without exchanging a well formed DSS packet MPTCP stack doesn\'t accept new flows making MP_JOIN impossible to be tested; ii) middleboxes can be transparent to a certain TCP Option on Syn packet but then interfere with the same Option on the following packets.

 ```markdown
  0:  192.168.42.7   [TCP Syn] TCP::SourcePort(24d2)  TCP::Option_MPTCP(00811000000000000000)